8/6/2024

 Operator

 Thank you.
 Thank you.
 And one moment as we move on to our next question.
-And our next question is gonna come from the line of Kazin Ahmed with B of A Securities.
-Your line is open, please go ahead.
+And our next question is going to come from the line of Kazeen Ahmed with B of A Securities.
+Your line is open.
+Please go ahead.

 speaker

-Hi guys, good morning and thank you for taking my question.
+Hi, guys.
+Good morning, and thank you for taking my question.
 I maybe wanted to go back and ask about the basket study.
-You talked earlier about the potential of finding a few more amenable mutations, but do you have a sense on how big the opportunities of the mutations could be in general if we wanted to frame it, you know, size wise, let's say between BBS and HO?
+You talked earlier about the potential of finding a few more amenable mutations But do you have a sense on how big the opportunities of the mutations could be in general if we wanted to frame it size-wise, let's say, between CBS and HO?
 We'd love to know if you have any idea of how big those could be.
-And then secondly, as you advance in the launch of the product in Europe, can you talk about how we should think about pricing as more and more countries start selling products and you move away from the high compensation countries like Germany, what should we be assuming for modeling purposes, thanks.
+And then secondly, as you advance in the launch of the product in Europe, can you talk about how we should think about pricing as more and more countries start selling products And you move away from the high compensation countries like Germany, what should we be assuming for modeling purposes?

 speaker